Stage 3

 We did an experiment with one organisation we worked with.
 We tracked every management communication for several months and found that over two-thirds of them were about internal processes and procedures.
 You can guess what the people in that organisation prioritised – over and above profitability and customer service.

 It is vital to get the content and tone of internal comms right.
-You are telling people that certain topics are important enough for you to talk about repeatedly.
+You are telling people that certain topics are important enough for you to talk about repeatedly – and others are not important enough to get a mention.
 People respond to that, and they respond to the way that you speak to them, whether that is open and friendly or authoritarian or patronising.

 Corporate Habits

 Corporate habits are the way that people naturally do things without thinking.
-They are “the way things are done around here”.
-They are therefore a direct expression of the very character of the organisation.
-These habits develop over time almost randomly – there is often little rhyme or reason to them.
-Sometimes they can be helpful shortcuts, but sometimes they get in the way.
+If you ask people why they do things that way, the answer will often be “that’s just the way we do things around here”.
+These corporate habits are a direct expression of the culture of the organisation.
+Like culture itself, they often develop over time almost randomly – there is often little rhyme or reason to them, and they often survive long after the initial rationale for doing something that way has disappeared.
+Sometimes they can be helpful shortcuts, but sometimes they get in the way of the company operating efficiently or achieving its objectives.

 These habits don’t just include certain ways of doing things.
 They can also include a particular way of viewing the world and certain attitudes towards staff, competitors, the market, customers or the business.
-This can create blind spots as people fail to consider any alternative.
+This can create blind spots as people fail to consider any alternative perspective.

 Changing these corporate habits can be very hard work because they are so ingrained.
 You can meet a lot of resistance.
 But the scope to change the ways the organisation operates are obvious.
-You can literally tailor make new habits that are designed around your corporate strategy and the way you want to achieve things.
+You can tailor-make new habits that are designed around your corporate strategy and the way you need the organisation to function in order to maximise your results.

 Decision Making

 Most people don’t think about the way that they make decisions.
 They don’t give any thought to the information that they call upon before making the decision or the analysis they do.
-More often than not people rely on instinct to make decisions, and they are not even aware that there are other ways of going about decision making.
-They are unaware that there are different ways to view the various choices, and tools available to identify, compare and select the various alternatives.
+More often than not people rely on instinct (rather than a more structured process) to make decisions, and they are not even aware that there are other ways of going about decision making.
+They do not use any system or technique to identify the various different choices, nor do they use any of the available tools to evaluate and compare the various alternatives.

 Structure